MoritzLost/ProcessWireDev/site/03-templating-and-development/02-twig-processwire-custom-functionality.md

 tags: post
 layout: post
 title: Extend Twig with custom functionality
+menu_title: "Twig integration: Custom functionality"
+description: How to customize and extend Twig with custom functionality for ProcessWire.
 ---

 # How to extend Twig with custom functionality and connect with the ProcessWire API